 - Polycystic ovary syndrome (PCOS): Irregular periods are a

 commonsymptom of PCOS.

 - Endometriosis: Endometriosis can cause spotting or bleeding between periods, as well as

 - Pregnancy: Pregnancy pauses the cycle, though it can cause spotting that may resemble a period.

 - Menopause: The end of menstruation signals menopause.

 People keep track of their periods for a variety of reasons.
-According to a 2017 study, the main reasons for doing so include:
+According to a

 - to keep an eye on how well the body is functioning